Wilhelmina Models: History

 After Wilhelmina Cooper died in 1980 at age 40, the agency was transferred to her business partners, and was then bought in 1989 for around 4 million dollars by Horst-Dieter Esch, a German businessman with interests in the construction industry.
 Esch held discussions with Elite Model Management and Ford Models with a view to creating a large conglomerate agency that would be taken public, but this did not happen.
 The company was incorporated in Delaware in 1996.

 In 1998, Wilhelmina partnered with Atlantic Records and created an Artist Division that matched music artists with international brands.
 In January 2015, the firm opened an office in London and 2016 in Chicago.
-Also in 2016, Wilhelmina launched Aperture, a talent and commercial agency that represents models and actors for film, commercials, and television with offices in New York City and Los Angeles.
+Also in 2016, Wilhelmina launched Aperture, a talent and commercial agency that represents models and actors for film, commercials, television and theatre with offices in New York City and Los Angeles.

 In February 2009, New Century Equity Holdings Corp, a publicly traded company, acquired Wilhelmina Models.
 Esch sold his stake in the agency for 22 million dollars.
 New Century subsequently changed its name to Wilhelmina International, Inc. trading under the ticker symbol 'WHLM'.
 The company licenses its brand to third-party agencies in countries around the world, including the United States and Dubai.

-As of 2010 Wilhelmina represents and manages 2,100 models, celebrities, artists, athletes and content creators worldwide, including Nicki Minaj, Niall Horan, Normani, Demi Lovato, Nick Jonas, Machine Gun Kelly, 5 Seconds of Summer, Alexandra Waterbury, James B. Whiteside, Nadia Ferreira, Leona Lewis, Shawn Mendes, Dustin Lance Black, Francisco Lachowski, Barbie Ferreira, Robyn Lawley, Sora Choi, Rola Ghorab, Anne de Paula, Billie Eilish, and others.
+As of 2010, Wilhelmina represents and manages 2,100 models, celebrities, artists, athletes and content creators worldwide, including Nicki Minaj, Niall Horan, Normani, Iggy Azalea, Demi Lovato, Nick Jonas, Machine Gun Kelly, 5 Seconds of Summer, Alexandra Waterbury, James B. Whiteside, Nadia Ferreira, Leona Lewis, Shawn Mendes, Dustin Lance Black, Francisco Lachowski, Barbie Ferreira, Robyn Lawley, Sora Choi, Aija Bārzdiņa, Rola Ghorab, Anne de Paula, Billie Eilish, and others.

 After trading OTC, Wilhelmina entered the NASDAQ Capital Market in September 2014.